rigormortiz/docker-ubuntu-xrdp/README.md

 # What is docker-ubuntu-xrdp?
-Docker-ubuntu-xrdp is a base image of Ubuntu Xenial with xrdp installed.
+Docker-ubuntu-xrdp is a base image of Ubuntu Yakkety with xrdp installed.
 It is meant as a base image for docker-based desktop environments, like Mate, running over RDP.

 # How to use this image
 You generally don't want to run this image on it's own.
 You would use it as the "FROM" in your Dockerfile.